In this Landscape photography article, I attempt to inform the reader of the several steps required to become a Magical Landscape photographer.

 Yes I am going to start with something other than cameras and locations.
-Your brain is the most important tool on your journey of discovery.
+Your emotional brain (heart) is the most important tool on your journey of discovery.
 For starters, you have to love Landscape photography, if it doesn’t interest you then you should be reading a different blog.
 But it is more than just “interest” there really needs to be a passion.
 Being passionate about landscapes is your foremost starting block from which to spring into action.

 Feel the scene

 Aside from passion, your brain has to learn to see.
 Of course, you can already see, but the successful landscape photographer will need to be able to see the nature without the clutter of thought, kind of like a third eye, the landscape photographer needs to see the landscape in its fresh, virginal state – in other words; to be able to feel the landscape.

 When you come across a new landscape scene (which you find beautiful), there are a few seconds where your creative brain feels the scene, then thoughts kick in and the feeling fades.
 The trick of a landscape photographer is to be able to keep the feeling.
 In other words allowing your creative brain to linger and limit those distracting thoughts to a minimum.
 This wont guarantee photographic success, but it might improve your chances.

 Seeing comes easy to some and not so easy for others.
 Here are some ways you can train you brain to keep the feeling long enough to photograph it:

 - Practice meditation – meditation is a technique to limit distracting thoughts – it is as simple as feeling the breath as you breathe – practice!

 - Practice using your equipment – there is nothing worse than struggling with a tripod when you should be capturing the scene.

 - Set your camera up like a point and shoot – this comes with practice, but you don’t want to be doing mathematics when you should be capturing the scene.